mobile app bar

 NASCAR Cup Series driver Josh Berry (21) awaits his run during Jack Link's 500 qualifying at Talladega Superspeedway.

-For several years, Josh Berry had a reputation of being one of the most underrated drivers in NASCAR.
-He had great talent but was deserving of so much more success.
+For several years, Josh Berry had a reputation for being one of the most underrated drivers in NASCAR.
+He had great talent but did not quite achieve the success he should have.

 Berry had a stellar run with JR Motorsports over nearly a decade of racing, including earning a combined 100 wins — five in the Xfinity Series and 95 in late model racing.

-If JRM had a Cup program, that would have been the best place for Berry to be, but that never materialized.
-He had more than earned a promotion to NASCAR Cup, but opportunities to move up were scarce.
+If JRM had a Cup program, that would have been the natural place for Berry to be.
+But that never materialized.
+Although he had more than earned a promotion to NASCAR Cup, opportunities to move up proved scarce.
 It was a mystery why that was, particularly given Berry’s immense talent.

 “I think in a way I left the situation last year kind of questioning if I could race at this level,” he recently admitted.

-But Berry has been rejuvenated with his new Cup address, namely, the legendary Wood Brothers Racing.
+But Berry has been rejuvenated at his new Cup address, the legendary Wood Brothers Racing.
 He finally earned his first career Cup win earlier this year at Las Vegas, giving him an automatic berth in the 2025 NASCAR Cup playoffs.

 “It’s been really exciting, honestly,” Berry said of the success he’s enjoyed thus far.
 “It’s just built up everybody’s confidence and we’re having a lot of fun.